glauberramos/css-architecture/README.md

   }
  </code></pre>

+### Create a file for each component

-### Create a file for each component: button, breadcrumb, list, search, footer, header, etc...
+ You can create a separate file for each component, example: button, breadcrumb, list, search, footer, header, etc...

 <pre>
 .
 |-- stylesheets/